Fire and rescue services

 We advise:

-Exercise a high degree of caution in Belgium due to the risk of terrorist attack.
+Exercise a high degree of caution in Belgium due to the threat of terrorism.

-Exercise a high degree of caution in Belgium due to the risk of terrorist attack.
+Exercise a high degree of caution in Belgium due to the threat of terrorism.

 Full travel advice: Safety